 Q. Do teeth whitening products really work?

 A. Some of the teeth whitening toothpaste products will definitely work.
-But, the teeth whitening toothpaste products that are available in commercial market may have a lot of abrasives.
+But, the teeth whitening toothpaste products that are available in the commercial market may have a lot of abrasives.
 The over-usage of such products may cause a lot of sensitivity to teeth and sometimes end up in teeth damage.
 So, one must use such products only under the guidance of a doctor.

 Q. What are Dental Implants?